AUTHOR

 You close the deal with clarity about what you're acquiring and what it actually costs to scale it.

-The Real Cost of Missing This
+The Cost of Missing This

 You can discover this in diligence.
 You price accordingly.
 You go in with eyes open about what you're buying and what you'll need to invest post-close.